jabranr/jabranr.github.io/articles/migrate-from-sublime-text-to-visual-studio-code.md

 I think I will stick to it for now to give SublimeText a break that it deserves!
 Go for it and give it a try by downloading from [Visual Studio website](https://code.visualstudio.com/)!

-> By the way, if you are a UK resident and looking to work on exciting stuff, we are hiring a [Front-end Developer](http://j.mp/rp-front-end) at Rated People.

 Happy programming!